 Additionally, state and local law enforcement agencies, along with NCMEC, may enter missing children cases into the National Institute of Justice's National Missing and Unidentified Persons System (NamUs) where the cases can be managed and investigative resources, like forensic services, can be used to support case management.

-President Ronald Reagan first proclaimed May 25 to be National Missing Children's Day in 1983.
+President Ronald Reagan first proclaimed May 25 to be National Missing Children's Day in 1983 to honor 6-year-old Etan Patz who vanished from a New York street in 1979.
 It has been recognized as such every year since.